Award Application Period

 Application Checklist

-• Allowable expenses are personnel, typing costs directly related to study, research assistant salary, consultants (limited to $50 per hour), supplies, equipment (excluding personal digital devices), computer software, travel expenses for data collection or GAPNA conference attendance ($300 limit), other (e.g. printing, translators, study participant incentives)
+- Allowable expenses are personnel, transcription costs, research assistant salary, consultants/honoraria, supplies, equipment, computer software, travel expenses for data collection, GAPNA conference attendance ($300 limit), or other (e.g. printing, translators, study participant incentives).
+Institutional indirect costs of 8% may now be included in the budget, if needed.